ieeesbkastoria/IoT_Romilos_Project/README.md

 Feel free to communicate with us through the project repository's issue tracker or by reaching out to the project maintainers directly.

 Let's grow together in the exciting field of IoT!

+## Project Implementation Team

+[Anastasiou Christos](https://github.com/Christos-16) - 4th Year Student of the University of Western Macedonia, Department of Informatics
+[Polychronis Kotsiopoulos](https://github.com/pjkots01) - 3rd Year Student of the University of Western Macedonia, Department of Computer Science
+[Christos Hitiris](https://github.com/Tilemaxos46) - PhD Candidate of the University of Western Macedonia in the Department of Electrical & Computer Engineering